15

 But it did.

-Because in that fraction of a second, I saw everything.
+Because in that fraction of a second, I saw everything and nothing at once.

 There was a quiet defiance in the way she stood there, as if the world had tried to break her once— and failed.